aanchal57/GeneXEnv/README.md

 Visit [http://localhost:8000/admin](http://localhost:8000/admin) to view the django admin panel.

 - Note: There's a `.env` file in the `backend` directory containing SECRET_KEY mentioned in the `backend/settings.py` file

+## To import the scraped data in Django :

+1. pip install django-import-export
+2. Now the following options: `Import`, `Export`, `Add quill blog` must be visbile on the django admin page.
+Use the `Import` button to import your data in the required format